MartinGC94/DisplayConfig/Docs/Copy-DisplaySource.md

 ## DESCRIPTION
 Clones 1 source display to 1 or more destination displays.
-To stop cloning you can either change the display profile to anything other than `Clone`, or use `Enable-Display`
+To stop cloning you can either change the display profile to anything other than `Clone`, or use `Enable-Display` Another way to clone displays without specifying a source is to use `Enable-Display` with the `-AsClone` switch.

 ## EXAMPLES